chrisgpj/Nest-Site-Structure-Monitoring-Protocol/Work on the Protocol/Meta Data.md

     *BigCreek.+Elbow1-H: Watch, 7.10 pm - 7.20 pm: No Activity.

 ---
-### Schedule Layer
+## Schedule Layer

-This layer is discussed above, too.
-It is abstract because its time dimension is longer than the actual survey efforts.
+This layer is abstract because its time dimension is longer than the actual survey efforts.
 The survey effort it describes is the frequency and consistency of effort across long time periods, such as a season.

 Each survey effort results in a type of check on a nest-site and the date.
 If the goal is to survey a certain hollow monthly, then the Long term layer might look something like this: